ministryofjustice/moj-official-docs/architecture-decision-record/README.md

-# Cloud Platform Architecture Decisions
+# MoJ OFFICIAL IT Architecture Decisions

-This is a record of architectural decisions made during the development of the Cloud Platform.
+This is a record of architectural decisions made during the development of the MoJ OFFICIAL IT System.

 To understand why we are recording decisions and how we are doing it, please see [ADR-000](000-Record-Architecture-Decisions.md)